mmoussavi/SmartBnB/README.md

 ![](ReadMe_Images/SmartBnB_Pipeline.png)

 Given my input feature space, to reduce the risk of overfitting, I chose the Elastic Net Regression model.
-Cross-validation of my results showed an average R2 of 60% and an average prediction error of $30.
+Cross-validation of my results showed an average prediction error of $30.

 Model results showed that three parameters had the most predictive power: Room type, # of people accommodated, and neighborhood, with neighborhood being the most important one.
 This was rather expected, as you can see here, there is a substantial difference in listing prices among different neighborhoods in chicago.